code4yonglei/deep-learning-intro/learners/setup.md

 ## Starting Jupyter Lab

-We will teach using Python in [Jupyter lab][jupyter], a programming environment that runs in a web browser.
+We will teach using Python in [Jupyter Lab][jupyter], a programming environment that runs in a web browser.
 Jupyter Lab is compatible with Firefox, Chrome, Safari and Chromium-based browsers.
 Note that Internet Explorer and Edge are *not* supported.
 See the [Jupyter Lab documentation](https://jupyterlab.readthedocs.io/en/latest/getting_started/accessibility.html#compatibility-with-browsers-and-assistive-technology) for an up-to-date list of supported browsers.